Prime minister: Constitutional basis for the position in different countries

 Pakistan's constitution (1973) lists the powers, functions and duties of the prime minister of Pakistan.

 Poland's constitution (1918) lists the powers, functions and duties of the prime minister of Poland.

 Spain's constitution (1978) regulates the appointment, dismissal, powers, functions and duties of the President of the Government.

 Sri Lanka's constitution (1978) lists the powers, functions and duties of the prime minister of Sri Lanka.

 Thailand's constitution (1932) lists the powers, functions and duties of the prime minister of Thailand.

-Taiwan's constitution (1946) lists the powers, functions and duties of the president of the Executive Yuan.
+Taiwan's constitution (1946) lists the powers, functions and duties of the Premier of the Republic of China.

 The United Kingdom's constitution, being uncodified and largely unwritten, makes no mention of a prime minister.
 Though it had de facto existed for centuries, its first mention in official state documents did not occur until the first decade of the twentieth century.
 Accordingly, it is often said "not to exist"; indeed there are several instances of parliament declaring this to be the case.
 The prime minister sits in the cabinet solely by virtue of occupying another office, either First Lord of the Treasury (office in commission) or more rarely Chancellor of the Exchequer (the last of whom was Balfour in 1905).

 In such systems unwritten (and unenforceable) constitutional conventions often outline the order in which people are asked to form a government.
 If the prime minister resigns after a general election, the monarch usually asks the leader of the opposition to form a government.
 Where however a resignation occurs during a parliament session (unless the government has itself collapsed) the monarch will ask another member of the government to form a government.
 While previously the monarch had some leeway in whom to ask, all British political parties now elect their leaders (until 1965 the Conservatives chose their leader by informal consultation).
 The last time the monarch had a choice over the appointment occurred in 1963 when the Earl of Home was asked to become prime minister ahead of Rab Butler.

 During the period between the time it is clear that the incumbent government has been defeated at a general election, and the actual swearing-in of the new prime minister by the monarch, governor-general, or president, that person is referred to as the "prime minister-elect" or "prime minister-designate".
 Neither term is strictly correct from a constitutional point of view, but they have wide acceptance.
 In a situation in which a ruling party elects or appoints a new leader, the incoming leader will usually be referred as "prime minister-in-waiting".
 An example or this situation was in 2016 in the United Kingdom when Theresa May was elected leader of the Conservative Party while David Cameron was still prime minister.

 Russia's constitution (1993) lists the powers, functions and duties of the prime minister of Russia.

 Ukraine's constitution (1996) lists the powers, functions and duties of the prime minister of Ukraine.